 This will help you identify pages without title tags, pages with title tags or meta descriptions that are too long or too short, and pages that use the same title tag or meta description tag.
 Clicking on any issue will give you a list of pages affected.

-If you have many issues, we suggest you start by focusing on pages missing title tags, as that will have the biggest impact on search since title tags are used by Google and other search engines to understand the page, as well as by people to help decide what search result they will choose.
-A close second are title or meta description tags that are too long or too short as these are likely not to get many clicks in search results.
+If you have many issues, we suggest you start by focusing on pages missing title tags, as that will have the biggest impact on search.
+This is because Google and other search engines use title tags to understand the page and, since the title tag is displayed in search results, the title tag is a part of why people decide to visit your website.
+A close second are title or meta description tags that are too long or too short as these likely won’t get many clicks in search results.
 Dealing with duplicated tags is important, but usually leads to larger issues addressing duplicate content.